Aleksandr02031989/Aleksandr02031989/README.md

 ## My experience
 **Web Application**:
-- 🧠 [Brain Games](https://github.com/Aleksandr02031989/Brain-Games)- A set of five console games inspired by popular brain-training mobile applications.
-Tested game logic, functionality, and user experience.
+- 🧠 [Brain Games](https://github.com/Aleksandr02031989/Brain-Games)- A set of five console games based on the principle of popular mobile applications for brain training.
 - 🎮 [Multiplayer Game](https://github.com/Aleksandr02031989/qa-engineer-project-85)- Tested a multiplayer game with features like real-time competition, chat, and ranking systems.
 - 🌐 [Online Store](https://github.com/Aleksandr02031989/Testing-an-online-store)- Conducted manual testing of an e-commerce platform, including creating test cases, executing tests, and reporting bugs.
 ## 🔍 What I Bring to the Table